 Here are just some of the physical, social, emotional and cognitive milestones you can expect to see as your child grows:

-By 2 months: Tries to look at his or her parent and pays attention to faces.
+By 2 months: Tries to look you and

-By 6 months: Likes to look at himself or herself in the mirror and brings objects to mouth.
+By 6 months: Likes to look at themselves in the mirror.
+Brings objects to their mouth.

 Celebrate developmental milestones performed by your child.

 Act early by talking to your pediatrician about concerns.

 Keep in mind that you know your child best.

 You can celebrate and easily track your child's development with these

 free milestone checklists from the Center for Diseases Control and Prevention (CDC).
 Take the completed checklist to your child's next

 well-child visit at the pediatrician.
 You can share all the milestones your child is reaching and any concerns you may have about your child's development, including those that may not be captured through milestones.